slowernews/wisdom-tldr/README.md

 ===
 ###On criticism and envy

-[Listen](#on-listening) (beware of blindspots) BUT ignore or be flattered by criticism and envy.
+RULE: Ignore or be flattered by criticism and envy.

-> *'When somebody says something bad about you, is negativity.
-When everyone says it, is advice.'*

-> *'If too many users are wrong, it's probably your fault.'*

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*